ArveH/StringStuff/README.md

 - Levenshtein Distance (same as above, but without transposition)
 - True Damerau–Levenshtein distance with adjacent transpositions

-I also added a version found on StackOverflow: http://stackoverflow.com/questions/9453731/how-to-calculate-distance-similarity-measure-of-given-2-strings/9454016#945401
+I also added a version found on StackOverflow for comparison: http://stackoverflow.com/questions/9453731/how-to-calculate-distance-similarity-measure-of-given-2-strings/9454016#945401

 It's a Console program where you enter two strings, and it will print the distance using all 4 versions of the algorithm.
 It will also print the internal matrix used when calculating the distance.